Hot Stuff You Missed!?

 So what?

-The machine can drive and accelerate the car, there is no thermal problem, and the TüV is not a problem.
-But could I store enough energy to get the 300km/charge?
+The machine can drive and accelerate the car, there is no thermal problem, and the TV is not a problem.

 More long days of surfing, searching, calculating go by.....